 This option is only available if Insert iXML Chunk is activated.
-It allows you to include tempo information from the tempo track in the iXML chunk of the exported files.
+It allows you to include tempo information from the tempo track or from the Definition section of the Sample Editor in the iXML chunk of the exported files.

 High-Quality Mode (MPEG 1 Layer 3)